+Guideline Comments

-Guideline Comments Orient buildings to take advantage of site specific climate conditions, in terms of solar access and wind flow; design massing and solar orientation for optimum passive performance.
-Building is oriented for passive solar where practical, and will incorporate solar panels on the roof.
+Orient buildings to take advantage of site specific climate conditions, in terms of solar access and wind flow; design massing and solar orientation for Building is oriented for passive solar where possible and practical.

+optimum passive performance.

 Build new developments compactly, considering the solar penetration and passive performance provided for neighbouring sites, and avoid shading adjacent to usable outdoor open spaces.
 Building is flanked on all sides by either street, driveway or parking, so shading of neighbours is minimal.
-Usable outdoor open space receives sun morning to mid-day depending on the season.
-In commercial, residential or commercial mixed-use designated areas with taller developments, vary N/A building heights to strategically reduce the shading on to adjacent buildings.
-Provide space for pleasant pedestrian pathways between buildings.
+Usable outdoor open space receives sun morning, mid-day to afternoon depending on the season and location on site.
+In commercial, residential or commercial mixed-use designated areas with taller developments, vary building heights to strategically reduce the shading on to adjacent buildings.
+N/A Provide space for pleasant pedestrian pathways between buildings.
 N/A Strategically site buildings to sustain and increase the community's urban forest tree canopy cover.
 N/A Provide space for significant landscaping including varying heights of trees, shrubs and ground covers.
 Significant space for landscaping has been provided, with varying heights of all three types of landscaping incorporated.
 Provide intuitive pedestrian access to storefronts and businesses with site connectivity to nearby amenities and services to help promote walking and the use of other active transportation modes.
 N/A Provide usable outdoor amenities such as seating, food gardens, mini-libraries, and play spaces in semi-public areas to enhance the experience of walking and recreating in the neighbourhood.
-N/A There aren't really any semi-public spaces on this property.
+May be applicable if the common room is converted to commercial use in the future.
 In residential neighbourhoods, provide space for larger trees and a second row of street trees as this will enhance the pedestrian experience by lowering wind velocity at street level, reducing excessive heating at ground level and absorbing vehicle and other urban noises.
-A row of street trees facing each street has been provided.
-A second layer of trees are sited closer to the building, where appropriate.
+A row of street trees has been provided.
+Layers of landscaping are sited closer to the building.